Head Office Passbooks

 Two passbooks completely cover the period of an account opened by a Miss M Southern on April 21st 1926.
 The Account Number (36601) indicates

-the number of accounts opened at Head Office in just over five years since September 1st 1919.
-The Account Number is printed on both
+the number of accounts opened at Head Office in just over six years since September 1st 1919.
+The Account Number is printed on

+it.
 The Account Number was pre-printed in the passbook, prior to the issue to the branch, as a form of security control.
-The Hours of
+The Hours

 printed on the stuck-in label applied from July 31st 1931.